 It’s a pity that life does not always leave us with many options.
 Although one might seek solitude at times, at others that solitude becomes a fact of life that cannot be changed at least for the moment.
 I’m blessed by a bunch of awesome caring friends, but at some point in my life, I felt I was completely on my own.
 At that time, my friends were all busy building a career, or a family, or both.
 I couldn’t blame them.
 I myself at that time was busy building my own career and struggling with an MA thesis which I thought would never see the light.
 However, as an extremely emotional person, I was deeply affected by my solitude.
 Shortly afterwards I was drowning in a well of depression.
 My life became darker than a moonless night, and I literally started to deteriorate.

 It took me quite a long time to realize that loneliness is bad, yes, but not as bad as I thought.
 When you’re alone, you learn to love your own company and become your own best friend.
 In addition, you learn to come to terms with yourself.
 You start looking inside yourself and discovering your own points of strength and weakness.
-Getting to know the person that has been stranger to you for a long time, that is you, will help you work to polish your points of strength and fix what needs to be fixed.
+Getting to know the person that has been a stranger to you for a long time, that is you, will help you work to polish your points of strength and fix what needs to be fixed.
 Moreover, when you keep to yourself for some time, you learn that your happiness should rest in your own hands, not in the hands of others.
 You learn that you’re the best person to make you happy.
 Finding myself alone for a considerable amount of time helped me look inside myself to discover what could possibly make me happy, which was instrumental in improving my life later on.
 I started reading more books, and I started learning to play the piano and cycle.
 When I start to play a piece, few as the pieces I’m able to play are, I literally forget about the whole world, and when I’m on my bike, I feel a sense of freedom that absorbs me and touches my heart.
 Later, I discovered I have a passion for writing even though I still need years to write like I would like to.

-In a nutshell, being alone for some time is not as bad as it might seem.
+In a nutshell, being alone for some time is not as bad as it might seem to be.
 There is a lot that you can discover about the person you are once you have some time to delve deeply into your inner self.
 I’m not trying to celebrate loneliness; on the contrary, I still find it hurtful.
 What I’m trying to say is always try to look at the bright side of a dark situation.
 Humans have an amazing ability to transform dust into gold, only if they want to.